My First Time in Prison

 Dogs with yellow or green bandanas can go with their handlers anywhere around the facility except for a few restricted areas.

 The trainers teach the dogs basic obedience commands like heel, sit, sit/stay, down, down/stay, stand, stand/stay, come, and leave it.
-Both verbal and hand signaled commands are used.
+They use both verbal and hand signaled commands.

 Pattie McCarty is a professional dog trainer and the volunteer trainer for the program.
 She is also a Sergeant at SCCC and has her own canine and equine boarding facility along with 7 of her own dogs.